-The ultimate goal of this study was to evaluate the effect of the BCPP to the breast
+The ultimate goal of this study was to evaluate the effect of the Breast Cancer Patient’s

-Knowledge expectations of patients with cancer during illness trajectory
+Knowledge expectations of patients with cancer during the illness trajectory

 This study combines several datasets from both cancer patients’ and health care professionals’ point of view.